kklouzal/LuminaChat/LuminaChat/Rework.md

 ### Phase 7: Orchestration Layer
 -A Implement Orchestrator with plugin management
 -B Integrate Sanitizer for Discord input filtering
+-C Add scheduled task foundation

+### Phase 8: Orchestration Layer
--C Full system integration with wxWidgets UI and Discord -D Add scheduled task foundation
+-A Full system integration with wxWidgets UI and Discord

 This phased approach ensures working functionality is maintained throughout the rewrite process, with special attention to template system integration and validation at each stage.